 Suggested items – sun protection; sunscreen, sunglasses, a hat, etc.,

 Reservations – A minimum of a 50% deposit is required to reserve your space.
 The balance is due 2-days before your tour.
+If you use the online booking option you’ll be required to make the full payment.

 Once you have registered you will be given further information about the tour.